shelleydan/BIT107-A2/README.md

 </table>

 > [!TIP]
-> (*) - The genes of interest used in this analysis have been kept constant between the two time series analysis to be able to compare both methods.
-These genes include the following: LOC112268133, CLIC4, NDNF, MGLL, CTH, ACE2, ACE, & TMPRSS2.
-The majority of the genes were selected at random from a list of the top 10 p-adjusted DEGs.
-ACE2, ACE and TMPRSS2 were specifically selected due to their importance in viral entry to the host cell.
+> (*) - The genes of interest used in this analysis have been kept constant between Moanin and TiSA to compare both methods.
+These genes include: LOC112268133, CLIC4, NDNF, MGLL, CTH, ACE2, ACE, & TMPRSS2. <br>

-<h2>Installation & Running Instructions</h2>
+> <br>
+> ACE2, ACE and TMPRSS2 were specifically selected due to their importance in viral entry and the remaining selected at random from a list of the top 10 p-adjusted DEGs.

+<h2>Installation</h2>

 This workflow is designed to be able to run as soon as it is downloaded.
 All of the scripts that need to be run can be found in 1_analysis_scripts and are numbered based on the order of analysis (also highlighted in the visualisation of the workflow above).